 - are a Canadian citizen or permanent resident

-- are between 15-29 years old (if under 18: a parent needs to sign the application)
+- are between 15-29 years old (if under 18: a parent or guardian must sign the agreement for the applicant)

 - are not already running a business